aomanaku/aomanaku/README.md

 - 👋 Hi, I’m Arjun Omanakuttan
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Meachine learning
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me arjunomanakuttan52@gmail.com

 <!---